 Take oil samples.
 "Fluid samples can tell you a lot about the current condition of a major component such as the engine, hydraulic system, transmission, etc.," notes Porter.
 "Most major brand dealers offer this product support service."

 Motor grader inspection

 When inspecting a motor grader, look carefully for any repairs that may be required.
 "The components on a motor grader that can lead to costly repairs are the circle, tandems (rear housings) and the center pivot pin," Olive points out.

 It's best to take a systematic approach.
 Hendrix uses a four-point process to evaluate all types of equipment.
 "You can get into some pretty complicated systems with some of these units, especially motor graders," he states.
 "There are so many pivot points and wear points, it is literally a minefield if you get overwhelmed by it."

 The four points to examine include structural, mechanical, hydraulic and ground-engaging components.
 "If you break any inspection down into those four components, it is easier to concentrate on each one individually and then come up with an aggregate at the end to determine the overall condition of the unit," says Hendrix.

 Start by looking for any structural problems.
-“If a motor grader does not have blade accumulators and you hit something with the blade, you can do a lot of damage to the A-frame, which is the part of the frame that carries the blade circle,” says Hendrix.
-“Look carefully around the A-frame of the blade circle to make sure there are no structural failures.”
-Make sure there are not any plates, cracks or welds.
+"If a motor grader does not have blade accumulators and you hit something with the blade, you can do a lot of damage to the A-frame, which is the part of the frame that carries the blade circle," says Hendrix.
+"Look carefully around the A-frame of the blade circle to make sure there hasn't been breaks or cracks."
+Make sure no plates have been welded on there.